 Because aces are low in this game, the king becomes the highest card in play.
 Thus, it is the worst door card to hold because it will force you to pay about 1/3 of or 1/2 of the regular bet size.
-From there, the rest of the players can either call the bet or raise to a full-sized bet.
+From there, the rest of the players can either call the bet or raise it to a full-sized bet.

+Again, the player that acts first is the person with the worst up-card.
+That is, the strongest according to traditional hand rankings.
 This player may either check or bet.
 If they choose to bet, this is usually a minimal amount before another round of betting takes place.

-In that case, the player in the earliest seat along reveals their hand first followed, in clockwise order, by the rest of the players still in the hand.
-The player with the best five-card Ace through five low hand wins the pot.
+If there are multiple players left in the game after Seventh Street, the most recent bettor reveals their cards first.
+Of course, it is possible that there was no bet in that most recent round.
+In that case, the player in the earliest seat reveals their hand first, followed, in clockwise order, by the rest of the players still in the hand.
+The player with the best five-card Razz hand wins.

 The only Razz hands that typically win are no pair hands with low numerical cards in them.
 In Razz, the highest valued card in each final five-card hand is used to determine which hand wins.

 This is a poker game in which straights and flushes have no ranking.
 So, the best possible hand is five, four, three, two, Ace.
-Even suited, it will not lose to a hand holding as little as one pair.
-This is since suits are almost meaningless in Razz, save for their decisiveness in bring-in tie breakers.
+Even when suited, it will not lose to a hand holding as little as one pair.
+This is because suits are almost meaningless in Razz, save for their decisiveness in bring-in tie breakers.

 Top Five Razz Poker Hand Rankings

-Aces are lower in this game.
+Aces are low in this game.